 April 2014 May 2014 June 2014 July 2014 August 2014 September 2014 Pudding Mill Lane DLR station opens, boosting capacity by an extra 1,100 customers an hour UK's first 'bridge style' ramps at Tube stations offer step- free access from street to train where traditional ramps can't be used The Victoria line is now the most frequent train service in the UK, with up to 34 trains an hour A million spectators line the route between Cambridge and London to watch the Tour de France.
 A total of 264 New Routemasters now in service.
 There will be 600 by 2016.
-Contactless payments are introduced on the Tube, trams, DLR, London Overground and most National Rail services in London PUCIOINE VIII PER EL PER UNDERGROUND Victoria 38 October 2014 November 2014 December 2014 January 2015 February 2015 March 2015 Additional funding totalling £76m is announced to speed up accessibility improvements on the network Five-car trains are introduced on the London Overground network, boosting capacity by 25 per cent Modernisation of the Northern line increases capacity by 20 per cent Crossrail 2 is recognised by the business community as the top priority for London's next major infrastructure project Final plans for 'Crossrail for bikes' is approved by the TfL Board, as part of delivering the Mayor's Cycling vision The Mayor confirms the world's first Ultra Low Emission Zone will launch in central London in 2020
+Contactless payments are introduced on the Tube, trams, DLR, London Overground and most National Rail services in London LNDERGROAM Vectors 58 Purchines will the same October 2014 November 2014 December 2014 January 2015 February 2015 March 2015 October 2014 Additional funding totalling £76m is announced to speed up accessibility improvements on the network November 2014 Five-car trains are introduced on the London Overground network, boosting capacity by 25 per cent December 2014 Modernisation of the Northern line increases capacity by 20 per cent January 2015 Crossrail 2 is recognised by the business community as the top priority for London's next major infrastructure project February 2015 Final plans for 'Crossrail for bikes' is approved by the TfL Board, as part of delivering the Mayor's Cycling vision March 2015 The Mayor confirms the world's first Ultra Low Emission Zone will launch in central London in 2020